-- 1. A shareholder entitled to attend and vote at the meeting is entitled to appoint a Proxy to attend and vote instead of him/her.
-A Proxy need not be a shareholder of the Company. - 2.
-The completed Form of Proxy should be received by the Company at its Registered Office at No. 327, Union Place, Colombo 02 not later than 48 hours before the start of the meeting. - 3.
+- 1. A shareholder entitled to attend and vote at the meeting is entitled to appoint a proxy to attend and vote instead of him/her.
+A proxy need not be a shareholder of the Company. - The completed Form of Proxy should be received by the Company at its registered office at No. 327, Union Place, Colombo 02, no later than 48 hours before the start of the meeting. - 3.
 A Form of Proxy accompanies this Notice.